by Shayla Black

 Determined to prove she's woman enough for Jesse, Kimber turns to bodyguard Deke Trenton for sexual education.
 Bold and brash, Deke warns Kimber that playing with him is playing with fire.
 But he can't bear to imagine the innocent beauty in someone else's arms.
 So Deke and his super sexy cousin, Luc, take Kimber under their wings and dangerously close to the edge of ecstasy.
 Though she's saved herself for Jesse, Kimber soon learns he's not the man adept at stroking her aching, endless need.
 That's Deke, and he can't resist when Kimber begs for more--and more.

-I don’t know where to begin, except to say that this whole post is NSFW and NSF the faint of heart when it comes to sex.
+I don’t know where to begin, except to say that this whole post is NSFW and NSF the faint of heart when it comes to s*x.

 Decadent is book #2 in the Wicked Lovers series by Shayla Black.
-I started and did not finish book #1, Wicked Ties–it just didn’t work for me with the BDSM elements.
-Decadent has very light BDSM and it’s not until later in the story, so I was fine with that.
+I started and did not finish book #1, Wicked Ties–it just didn’t work for me.

 So, if you’re familiar with the Wicked Lovers series, Decadent is the book that contains the following infamous phrase (warning: contains profanity):